jameshanlon/cheese/cheese/pages/2018-02-18-beis-response.md

 There is very little focus on TI in the consultation document, perhaps because the Government wishes to concentrates on automated data collection (para.119), whereas TI requires the expense of a technician.
-Nevertheless, a C.H.E.E.S.E survey is a powerful tool to assess heat loss, engage householders and assist retrofitting.
+Nevertheless, a C.H.E.E.S.E. survey is a powerful tool to assess heat loss, engage householders and assist retrofitting.
 Many faults, such as lack of or incomplete wall insulation, are only detectable by internal thermal imaging.
 TI can help to achieve Government